Barbara Barrie: Personal life

-Barbara Ann Berman was born in Chicago, Illinois.

-She graduated from Corpus Christi Senior High School in 1948.
+Barrie was born in Chicago, Illinois, but raised in Corpus Christi, Texas, where she graduated from Corpus Christi Senior High School in 1948.
 She briefly attended Del Mar College as a journalism major, and then transferred to The University of Texas at Austin (UT-Austin), where she graduated with a Bachelor of Fine Arts degree in Drama in 1952.
 She then moved to New York to begin her professional career.

 During her time at UT-Austin, she received two scholarships for drama, including the Kappa Kappa Gamma Donna Dellinger annual scholarship for Most Outstanding Junior in the Drama Department, as well as awards for specific performances, such as the Atlas Award from the Globe Theatre in San Diego for "Best Female Performance for 1950–51" based on her role in the California Theatre's summer production of Much Ado About Nothing as Beatrice.

 She married director, actor, and producer Jay Malcolm Harnick (1928–2007) in July 1964.
 They had two children, Jane Caroline Harnick (born 1965) and Aaron Louis Harnick (born 1969).
 Jay Harnick founded Theatreworks USA and was the brother of Tony Award-winning musical lyricist Sheldon Harnick.

 In 1972, Barrie signed her name to the Ms. campaign: “We Have Had Abortions” which called for an end to "archaic laws" limiting reproductive freedom, they encouraged women to share their stories and take action.

 She was treated successfully for rectal cancer in 1994.
-In September 2014, Barrie announced she has been diagnosed with idiopathic pulmonary fibrosis.
+In September 2014, Barrie announced she had been diagnosed with idiopathic pulmonary fibrosis, an incurable lung disease.
 She lives in New York City.